The Stuart Hall Outstanding Mentor Award

 The Stuart Hall Outstanding Mentor Award began in 2018 with the approval of Professor Catherine Hall.

-The first recipient of the award is Professor Hazel V. Carby in 2019.
+The third recipient of the award is Professor Florentina da Silva Souza in 2021.